 But the main difference is that a will must go through the probate process, which can be both very lengthy and costly if someone contests the will.
 A trust cannot be contested and there is no probate process after the grantor is deceased – this is the main reason most people put their house in a trust.

 Now, we will deal with selling property in a trust.
-There are three variations: selling property in a living trust or selling property in an irrevocable trust as the grantor, and selling a home as the beneficiary of a trust.
+There are three variations:

 If you are the owner of a home in a revocable trust, selling it (as far as the legal aspects are concerned) is no issue.
 You can modify or dissolve the trust as you wish.
 You have two options: